 Missouri University of Science and Technology

 - Graduate Teaching & Research Assistantships: The university offers a limited number of assistantships to graduate students.
 Part-time teaching is mandatory in some departments.

 Saint Louis University-Main Campus

 - Master of Science Bioinformatics and Computational Biology Scholarships & Assistantships: SLU offers research and teaching assistantships to well-qualified MS candidates.
-The university has also received a five-year NSF grant to fund scholarships for students in this program—up to $10,000 each year, based on need and merit.
-Check the website for details.

 Washington University in St. Louis